 Pandupul Village, Thakur Kuan Village, Odi Thatch

 In extreme depths of Parvati Valley lies this beautiful hamlet of PanduPul where Pandavas meditated.
 The bridge is formed by a huge boulder amidst the Parvati River and is a sight to behold.
-This is a full-on trek to reach the high altitude meadow.
-The path is beautiful and often, this trip is combined usually with the Pin Parvati Trek.
+This trek is a full-on trek to reach the high altitude meadow.
+The path is beautiful, and often, people combine this trip usually with the Pin Parvati Trek.

-Just 4 km from Malana, this is a hidden gem that no one knows of.
+Just 4 km from Malana, this is a hidden gem that no one knows.
 The dramatic landscapes and the wonderful hike will keep you entertained.
-The combination of adventure and peace is a hard balance to find, yet, here we are – Waichin provides the exact same thing.
+The combination of adventure and peace is a hard balance to find, yet, here we are – Waichin provides the same thing.

 So, why to visit Parvati Valley?

-With all there is to offer, do I really need to give you any more reasons?
-Parvati has something in store for everyone – whether you need some peace and quiet, whether you want to party and indulge in the natural herbs, whether you’re adventurous and you want to be out in the wilderness – Parvati has you covered.
+With all there is to offer, do I need to give you any more reasons?
+Parvati has something in store for everyone – whether you need some peace, whether you want to party and indulge in the natural herbs, whether you’re adventurous, and you want to be out in the wilderness – Parvati has you covered.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.